-Georgia and Alaska are expected to establish the Compact's Balanced Budget Commission - an interstate agency dedicated to organizing a convention for proposing a balanced budget amendment - before the summer of 2014 ends.
-Gov. Deal already has appointed state Rep. Paulette Braddock to the Commission.
+The Compact for a Balanced Budget Commission - an interstate agency dedicated to organizing a convention for proposing a balanced budget amendment - held its first organizational meeting on January 13, 2015.
+Previously, on June 16, 2014, Georgia Gov. Deal appointed state Rep. Paulette Braddock to the Commission.
+Alaska Gov. Parnell appointed former Lieutenant Governor Mead Treadwell on November 19, 2014.

-Gov. Parnell is expected to make his appointment shortly after July 21, 2014.

-Although the Commission begins operating with appointees from just two states, eventually it will include appointees from three or more states.
-It is designed to unify the states and lead the charge for fiscal reform shoulder-to-shoulder with allied legislators, citizens, and public interest groups.
-It will undoubtedly lend instant credibility to and ignite support for the effort.
-It also could start immediate engagement with Congress on fulfilling its role in the amendment process, furnishing a national platform for the states to address the absurdity of Washington's unsustainable fiscal policies.

-Think of the Compact's Balanced Budget Commission as an outside-the-beltway Erskine-Bowles Commission that can do much more than ponder hypothetical fiscal reforms: It will marshal a state-based effort to propose and ratify a powerful balanced budget amendment.
+This historic Commission is now busy unifying the states and leading the charge for fiscal reform shoulder-to-shoulder with allied legislators, citizens, and public interest groups.
+15 It has lent instant credibility to and ignited support for the effort.
+And with the introduction of House Concurrent Resolution 26 on March 19, 2015, the Commission is also engaging with Congress on fulfilling its role in the amendment process.
+Think of the Compact for a Balanced Budget Commission as an outside-the-beltway Erskine-Bowles Commission that can do much more than ponder hypothetical fiscal reforms: It will marshal a state-based effort to propose and ratify a powerful balanced budget amendment.